ccozkan/ozkan.cc/content/projects.md

 - **pdfbirlestir.com** : web site for merging multiple pdf documents into one file.
 Check it [here](https://pdfbirlestir.com).
 Avaible only in Turkish.

-- **a logwork orange**: app for users log their works, admins to watch them all.
-Live at [heroku](https://a-logwork-orange.herokuapp.com)
+- **a logwork orange**: open source app for users log their works, and for admins to watch them all and come to some conclusions.
+Live at [heroku](https://a-logwork-orange.herokuapp.com) - [source code](https://github.com/ccozkan/a-logwork-orange)

 ------------